Azure-Samples/vsts-dotnet-build-aspnet-core-docker-image/README.md

     WORKDIR /app
     COPY netcore/src/netcore/out .
     ENTRYPOINT ["dotnet", "netcore.dll"]
-This example assumes the project is structured as follows and the application is named “netcore”:
+This example assumes the project is structured as following and the application is named as “netcore”:

 ![4](https://raw.githubusercontent.com/shaqian/Docker-VSTS/master/4.png)

 ***5. (Optional) Update the application from Microsoft.NETCore.App 1.0.1 to 1.1.0***

-Right click on your project, click **Manage NuGet Packages**, click **Updates** and update.
+Right click on your project, click **Manage NuGet Packages**, click **Updates** to start updating.

 ***6. (Optional) Edit project.json if the application is updated to Microsoft.NETCore.App 1.1.0***
 ```shell